Do I have to wear a mask?

 Read our article on The risk of infection by water droplets and touching infected surfaces.

-Obviously, in the open air with nobody about, you don’t need a mask either to protect yourself or others.
+Obviously, in the open air with nobody about, you don’t need a face mask to protect yourself or others.
 Conversely, the more enclosed the space and the larger the number of people the greater the good sense of ‘masking’.
 Different states have different rules but as the rules are increasingly relaxed, so the need for good sense becomes more important.

 Most of us live in four distinct environments within which there are various levels of risk.
 Broadly speaking these environments are; home, travel, work, and leisure.
 Let’s take these in order: –